mengbinhao/jack-note/docs/my/english intro.md

 ### introduces

+Good morning Julie.
+Thank you for taking the time to meet with me today.
+I'm really excited about this role.

-Good morning/afternoon, interviewer.
-[Allow me to introduce myself briefly.]
-My name is Jack, I’m 42 years old, and I’m from Xi’an.
+My name is Jack, 42 years old, and I’m from Xi’an, a historical city.
 I graduated from Xi'an Polytechnic University in 2008.
 My major is Computer Science and Technology.
 By now, I have over 15 years of work experience and have worked at four companies.
-I began my career as a Java developer, building web systems for several years, and then transitioned to an automated testing engineer role in recent years.
+I began my career as a [JAVA] developer, building web systems for several years, and then, by chance, I transitioned to an automated testing engineer role in recent years.

-In my current position, my responsibilities include writing and maintaining automated test scripts using JavaScript, setting up automated test environments, and analyzing automated test reports to see if any bugs exist in target softwares, This job is similar to what I did at Emerson.
-However, a key difference is that I am the owner of the automation task.
-This means I managed all aspects of automation work myself, including technology selection, organizing the automated testing project, setting up CI environment, and integrating Jenkins with the automated tool, which is TestComplete.
+In my current position, my responsibilities include writing and maintaining automated test scripts [using JavaScript], setting up automated test environments, and analyzing automated test reports to see if any bugs exist in my target software.
+This job is similar to what I did at Emerson.
+However, a key difference is that I am the owner of the automation tasks.
+This means I managed all aspects of automation work myself, Such as technology selection, organizing the automated testing project, [setting up the CI environment,] and integrating with third-party system, like Jenkins.

 As a result, my work increased testing efficiency by 40%.
 This work experience has strengthened my confidence in my skills and deepened my expertise in automation.